SurveyCompo/surveycompo-doc/docs/index.md

 ## What is SurveyCompo?

 SurveyCompo is a purpose-built web component, it offers exceptional flexibility, customization, and programmability.
-Crafting a survey is effortless: simply provide SurveyCompo with JSON-based data, and it seamlessly renders your survey design.
+Creating a survey with SurveyCompo is easy: simply provide SurveyCompo with JSON-based data, and it renders your survey design.

 SurveyCompo's power extends far beyond creation.
 Its seamless integration into your existing tech stack enables real-time data capture and interactive experiences.
 Style your surveys to match your brand using themes and CSS, and leverage event listeners to respond dynamically to user input.